 Self-levels easily automatically, even when bumped

-Works well on tripods
+Works well on laser level tripods

 Perfect for use on your own, the Spectra Precision Laser LL300 has a rugged laser design and can take on a wide range of general construction and concrete projects.
 Works well in extreme weather conditions providing accurate, reliable, and consistent performance.
 It can also survive a five-foot drop and still keeps working.